SpongePowered/SpongeDocs/source/plugin/scheduler.rst

 To allow these libraries to work with Sponge's ``Scheduler`` the following methods can be used:

-* :javadoc:`org.spongepowered.api.scheduler.Scheduler#createSyncExecutor(java.lang.Object)` creates a
+* :javadoc:`Scheduler#createSyncExecutor(Object)` creates a :javadoc:`SpongeExecutorService` which executes tasks
-  :javadoc:`org.spongepowered.api.scheduler.SpongeExecutorService` which executes tasks through Sponge's synchronous scheduler.
+  through Sponge's synchronous scheduler.
-* :javadoc:`org.spongepowered.api.scheduler.Scheduler#createAsyncExecutor(java.lang.Object)` creates a
-  ``SpongeExecutorService`` which executes tasks through Sponge's asynchronous scheduler.
+* :javadoc:`Scheduler#createAsyncExecutor(Object)` creates a ``SpongeExecutorService`` which executes tasks through Sponge's asynchronous scheduler.
 Tasks are subject to the restrictions mentioned in `Asynchronous Tasks`_.

 One thing to keep in mind is that any tasks that interacts with Sponge outside of the interactions listed in `Asynchronous Tasks`_ need to be executed on the ExecutorService created with  ``Scheduler#createSyncExecutor(Object)``